Snowball marches: North Coast Boomerangs

 Twenty seven men left Grafton on 18 January 1916 and arrived at Maitland with 240 recruits.
 The march was accompanied by Bill Hitchen who had organised the original Snowball march of the Cooees.

 Cane Beetles March

 The Cane Beetles March was a snowball march in April 1916 in North Queensland, Australia, to recruit men into the Australian Imperial Force during World War I at a time when enthusiasm to enlist had waned after the loss of life in the Gallipoli campaign.
-The march began at Mooliba near Babinda with 4 men and ended in Cairns 60 kilometers later with 29 recruits.
+The march began at Mooliba near Babinda with 4 men and ended in Cairns 60 kilometres later with 29 recruits.

 Central West Boomerangs

 Seventy one men left Parkes by train on 19 January 1916.
 They marched from Daroobalgie to Donaghey’s Hill, and then on to Forbes, Yamma Station, Eugowra, Gooloogong, Canowindra, Billimari, Cowra, Woodstock, Lyndhurst, Carcoar, Blayney, Newbridge (to Georges Plains by train) and Perthville.
 They arrived in Bathurst with 202 recruits on 5 February 1916 at the same time as the Kookaburras from Tooraweenah and were given a combined reception.
 Each marcher was presented with a medallion in the shape of a boomerang, engraved with their name and town and the words "Come Back".

 On the Light Horse memorial at Cowra, a plaque commemorates the re-enactment of the 1916 Boomerang march held in February 1999.